nermine11/Amilcar/README.md

 follow the instructions in the readme

-### Step 2:  install Amilcar
+### Step 4:  install Amilcar
- In install_amilcar script, we create system services and run the scripts for GPS, RTC, and reduce latency as explained below The service descriptions below are not up to date check install_amilcar.sh instead
+ In install_amilcar script, we create system services and run the scripts for GPS, RTC, and reduce latency as explained below, We reduce latency by running a RT kernel (real-time) by disabling many services, and running headles rPi, check reduce_latency scripts for more details
+The service descriptions below are not up to date check install_amilcar.sh instead

 run the following commands: